-In this section of the catalog, program Student Learning Outcomes or SLOs follow each program description.
+Program Student Learning Outcomes follow each program description.
 SLOs intentionally describe the 3-5 central goals that students will have attained by the end of the program.
 In essence, SLOs encapsulate the knowledge, skills, and attitudes that students are expected to learn from their respective programs.
 The focus is on what students can do with what they have learned and this outcome should be evaluated in some way.
 Primarily, three questions essentially frame the articulation of SLOs: